 - Adopt.
-The Board then adopts the proposed budget based on the requirements set forth in their governing documents.
+The Board then adopts the proposed budget based on the requirements set forth in the association's governing documents.

-- Take Note.
+- Take Time.
 The Board must take note of the specific timing requirements set forth in Chapter 47F and Chapter 47C.
 The meeting notice and budget summary must be sent to all owners within 30 days of the Board's adoption of the budget.
-Additionally, the budget ratification meeting must take place at least 10 days after the mailing of the budget summary and notice, but no later than 60 days after the mailing of the summary and notice.
-For example, if the Board mailed out the notice and summary on January 1st, the earliest the meeting could take place is January 11th, and the latest the meeting could take place is March 1st.
+Additionally, the budget ratification meeting must take place at least ten days after distribution of the budget summary and notice but no later than 60 days after the distribution of the summary and notice.
+For example, if the Board mailed or emailed the notice and summary on January 1st, the earliest the meeting could take place is January 11th, and the latest the meeting could take place is March 1st.

-After tackling the PAST, the last step is the budget ratification meeting.
-A budget ratification meeting is a meeting of the owners of the association to consider the proposed budget that has been adopted by the Board.
+After tackling the PAST, the last step is holding the actual budget ratification meeting.
+A budget ratification meeting is a meeting of the owners of the association to consider ratification of the proposed budget that has been adopted by the Board.
+The Board presents the budget to the members, entertains any questions, and unless a motion to reject the budget is made, the budget is automatically ratified.
 Again, there is no requirement that a quorum be present in order for the budget to be ratified.
-At the meeting, the budget is ratified unless a majority of all the owners in the association (or a larger vote, if required by the governing documents) reject the budget.
-In other words, the budget is approved unless more than half of the owners in the ENTIRE association reject the budget, not just a vote of those owners in attendance at the budget ratification meeting.
+The budget ratification process does not require an affirmative vote by the members to "approve" or "reject" the budget.
+At the meeting, the budget is ratified unless a majority of all the owners in the association (or a larger vote if required by the governing documents) reject the budget.
+In other words, the budget is automatically approved unless more than half of the owners in the ENTIRE association reject the budget, not just rejection by those owners in attendance at the budget ratification meeting.

 Lastly, what happens if the owners reject the budget?
 In the event the proposed budget is rejected, the last budget ratified by the owners will be used until the owners ratify a later budget proposed by the Board.

-Taking a page from Scrooge, reflecting on the past is helpful in preparing for the future.
+Taking a page from Scrooge and reflecting on the PAST is helpful in preparing for the future.
 Make sure you understand the budget ratification process and your community association's governing documents.
-If you need help navigating budget ratification or other association matters, do not hesitate to reach out to community association legal counsel to help you along the way.
+If you need help navigating budget ratification or other association matters, do not hesitate to reach out to our community associations team to help you as you carol along!

 © 2023 Ward and Smith, P.A.
 For further information regarding the issues described above, please contact .